 Although we believe the assumptions on which these forward-looking statements are based are reasonable, any of those assumptions could prove to be inaccurate, and as a result, the forward-looking statements based on those assumptions also could be inaccurate.
 In light of these and other uncertainties, the inclusion of a projection or forward-looking statement in this quarterly report on Form 10-Q should not be regarded as a representation by us that our plans and objectives will be achieved.
-These risks and uncertainties include those described or identified in "Risk Factors" in in Part I, Item 1A of our annual report on Form 10-K for the fiscal year ended December 31, 2017.
+These risks and uncertainties include those described or identified in this quarterly report on Form 10-Q and in "Risk Factors" in Part I, Item 1A of our annual report on Form 10-K for the fiscal year ended December 31, 2017.